skyeaoki/random-quote-machine/README.md

 ### User Story #11:
 The #quote-box wrapper element should be horizontally centered.
 Please run tests with browser's zoom level at 100% and page maximized.

+# Testing
+To enable Free Code Camp tests, uncomment the script in public/index.html body.